resec10/FinishedProjects/README.md

 # FinishedProjects
-A bunch of projects done by me.
-I'm currently a beginner, so any advice about organizing it is accepted
+A portfolio projects done by me.
+I'm currently a beginner, so any advice about organizing it and coding in general is accepted.
+I'm currently learning Python, but will consider switching soon to a Web Development language(preferably JavaScript)